brunoanken/brunoanken/README.md

 - Microfrontends (the hype is real)

 ## What I'm studying at the moment
-- Deeper SQL stuff
+- Micro frontends
-- ReasonML
+- Rust

 ## Other stuff I've worked with
 - Python, Golang, C# and NodeJS in the backend